bewuethr/bewuethr.github.io/2020-03-29-taop-review.md

 ### The data set

-The full edition comes with a data set and a script to load it all, but I definitely didn't manage to run that successfully.
+The Full Edition comes with a data set and a script to load it all, but I definitely didn't manage to run that successfully.
 Loading individual files was hit and miss, and I spent more than enough time just loading the example data to follow along.